-Other causes of trigeminal neuralgia include pressure of a tumor on the nerve or multiple sclerosis, which damages the myelin sheaths.
-Development of trigeminal neuralgia in a young adult suggests the possibility of multiple sclerosis.
+Other causes of trigeminal neuralgia include pressure of a tumor on the nerve or MS, which damages the myelin sheaths.
+Development of trigeminal neuralgia in a young adult suggests the possibility of MS.

 Most patients report that their pain begins spontaneously and seemingly out of nowhere.
 Other patients say their pain follows a car accident, a blow to the face or dental surgery.
 Most physicians and dentists do not believe that dental work can cause trigeminal neuralgia.
 In these cases, it is more likely that the disorder was already developing, and the dental work caused the initial symptoms to be triggered coincidentally.

 Pain often is first experienced along the upper or lower jaw, so many patients assume they have a dental abscess.
 Some patients see their dentists and actually have a root canal performed, which inevitably brings no relief.
 When the pain persists, patients realize the problem is not dental-related.

 The pain of trigeminal neuralgia is defined as either classic or atypical.
 With classic pain, there are definite periods of remission.
 The pain is intensely sharp, throbbing and shock-like and usually triggered by touching an area of the skin or by specific activities.
 Atypical pain often is present as a constant, burning sensation affecting a more widespread area of the face.
 With atypical trigeminal neuralgia, there may not be a remission period, and symptoms are usually more difficult to treat.